Which of the following best describes a function in mathematics? | Study Prep in Pearson+

 1

 Step 1: Understand the definition of a function in mathematics.
-A function is a relation where each input (from the domain) is assigned to exactly one output (in the range).
-This means no input can have more than one output.
+A function is a relation between a set of inputs (domain) and a set of possible outputs (range) where each input is related to exactly one output.

-Step 2: Analyze the first option: 'A set of ordered pairs with no restrictions.'
-This is incorrect because a function must follow the rule that each input has exactly one output, which is a restriction.
+Step 2: Analyze the options provided in the problem.
+Eliminate choices that do not align with the definition of a function.

-Step 3: Analyze the second option: 'A relation where each input has exactly one output.'
-This is correct because it aligns with the definition of a function in mathematics.
+Step 3: Option A, 'A method for solving systems of equations,' does not describe a function.
+It refers to a different mathematical process.

-Step 4: Analyze the third option: 'A relation where each output has exactly one input.'
-This is incorrect because a function does not require that each output be associated with only one input.
-Multiple inputs can share the same output.
+Step 4: Option B, 'A set of numbers arranged in ascending order,' describes an ordered set, not a function.

-Step 5: Analyze the fourth option: 'A process that assigns multiple outputs to a single input.'
-This is incorrect because a function cannot assign more than one output to a single input, as it violates the definition of a function.
+Step 5: Option D, 'A relation where each input has exactly one output,' matches the definition of a function.
+This is the correct answer.

 Watch next